 With our hectic lifestyles and our increased exposure to toxic substances that overload our immune system, more and more people are living with chronic allergies that significantly impact their health and quality of life.
 Seasonal allergies, sometimes called hay fever or rhinitis, affect more than 50 million Americans and are the 6th leading cause of chronic illness in the U.S.

-Your immune system is designed to protect your body from what it does not recognize as “self”.
+Your immune system is designed to protect your body from what it does not recognize as “self.”
 When your body comes into contact with a foreign invader (by being swallowed, inhaled, injected, or coming into contact with your skin, eyes, or airways), your immune system becomes activated, triggering a process that results in the release of histamine.
-This leads to a mess of symptoms, including nasal congestion, runny or itchy nose, sneezing, watery or itchy eyes, coughing, skin rashes, swelling, and more.
+This leads to an array of symptoms, including nasal congestion, runny or itchy nose, sneezing, watery or itchy eyes, coughing, skin rashes, swelling, and more.

 The complex functions of your immune system effectively protect your body against parasites and pathogens, but they can also mistake harmless substances as dangerous invaders and cause an overreaction.
 When you combine seasonal irritants (like pollen) with the collection of environmental toxins we encounter every day (mold, dust, animal dander, air pollution, insect venoms, beauty product ingredients, certain foods, etc.), we’re left with the perfect formula for an aggravated immune system and intensified allergy symptoms.